locationtech/geomesa/docs/user/nifi/examples.rst

 .. image:: /user/_static/img/nifi-avro-to-hbase-config.png
    :align: center

-Once all the processors are configured, enable them in the NiFi UI.
+Once all the processors and controller services are configured, enable them in the NiFi UI.
 If everything goes correctly, you'll start seeing your Kafka data show up in HBase.